6 Reasons I love Shooting Weddings at Chelsea Old Town Hall

 Regents Park Photoshoot

-One of the great things about choosing Marylebone Town Hall as your register office is that you can have your couples’ photoshoot minutes away at Regents Park!
+One of the great things about choosing Marylebone Town Hall as your register office is that you can have your couples’ photoshoot minutes away at Regents Park, if you were looking for additional wedding photography that reflects nature too..

 Sophie and Dany's Wedding Day | Chelsea Old Town Hall | Chelsea